 Of those companies that received a cure notice, 65% of them still get show cause letter.
-Of the 65% that received a show cause notice, 89% of them end up with termination for default.
+Of the 65% that received a show cause notice, 89% of them end up with a FAR termination for default.
 These are staggering percentages that you do not want to be a part of.

+Creating a record to preserve your rights to appeal starts here.
 Knowing the difference when responding to either a FAR cure notice or contractor show cause letter can help you build a sound record if the agency decides to terminate your contract for default.
 FAR 49.402-3 regulates the various actions by the contracting officer.
 You should grasp the potential for preserving your rights for any appeal or litigation early in the process.
 Most cases fail on appeal simply because responses to these two notices were inadequate.

-Federal notice of cure: An example that distinguishes a cure notice to from a show cause letter is where the time for performance has passed, and the government issues a show cause letter.
+Federal notice of cure: An example that distinguishes a cure notice from a show cause letter is where the time for performance has passed, and the government issues a show cause letter.
 Here a cure notice would not be appropriate because the performance period has already ended.
 Under FAR Part 52.212-4(m) does not require a contract cure notice for failures to deliver on time.

 Show cause: When the government issues a show cause letter, on the other hand, comes into play when the government has made a preliminary decision to the terminate the contract for default.
 Your response would then have to convince the contracting officer why he or she should not issue a default.

 When the government believes that your performance under the contract is at risk, it might issue you a notice of cure.
 On the other hand, if it believes that you have violated the terms and conditions of the contract it may issue a show cause notice.